Mentors4EDU/New-Field/README.md

 [![Image](https://i.imgur.com/aQEy113.gif)](https://www.wolframalpha.com/input/?i=4n!%2F(2!)%5En)

 I am proposing this sequence for the purpose of multi-path layer mathematical recursion/continued hashing for Post-Qauntum networks.
 Reason (4n) as in representation of the original Qubit encryption layer.
-Wanted to come up with a new sequence similar to Bernoulli numbers but non-existant.
+Wanted to come up with a new sequence similar to Bernoulli numbers but non-existent.

 Proposal OEIS (Pending/Draft): https://oeis.org/A309669